Notices for November 2nd 2025

 The Marthas

-The Marthas are recommencing at Mary Bourke’s home on Tuesday September 23rd at 8.00pm.
+The Marthas are recommencing at Mary Bourke’s home on Wednesday November 5th at 8.00pm.
+(NOTE CHANGE OF DAY)

 Thought for the Future